A proof of the reverse isoperimetric inequality using a geometric-analytic approach: AdS--Schwarzschild black holes maximize entropy

 where \(h_{ij}\) is the induced metric on \(\partial M\) and \(n^\mu\) its outward normal.

 To work in the canonical (fixed-\(Q\)) ensemble, one adds the boundary term

 which fixes \(\,Q = \frac{1}{4\pi}\!\displaystyle\int_{S^2_\infty}n_\mu F^{\mu t}\,\).
 Under these boundary conditions,

 since holding the charged $Q$ fixed at the boundary, implies $\delta(n_\mu F^{\mu\nu})=0$.
 This shows that the Maxwell sector does not contribute to the variation of the on-shell action in the fixed-\(Q\) ensemble and one is left with $\delta I_{\rm slice}=-\delta A-\lambda\delta V$ as before.
 Evidently, this means that a charged, spherically symmetric black hole also maximizes entropy as required by RII.
-This leads us to conclude the main result of our Letter: \textit{Spherically symmetric black holes in AdS space, i.e., AdS-Schwarzschild/RN black holes in any dimension maximize entropy (or horizon area)}.